Yue-Zhengyuan/Lectures/Conformal_Field_Theory/Conformal_Group/Energy_Momentum_Tensor.md

     - \delta_\nu^\mu \mathcal{L}
     $$

     This is in general not symmetric.
-However, one can make it so by adding a term
+However, one can make it so by adding a term $B$ satisfying the following relations

     $$
     T^{\mu \nu} = (T_c)^{\mu \nu} + \partial_\rho B^{\rho \mu \nu},